 The medical equipment industry is its own world, with its own language.
 Unfortunately, that language is one that is constantly evolving, number by number and letter by letter as the OEMs crank out a never-ending stream of “new and improved” parts and systems.

-Among the companies proffering frequent revisions is Toshiba and recently we’ve been fielding questions about their CXB family of x-ray tubes.
-Based on these inquiries, we figured it was about time somebody explained the difference between their latest revisions: the CXB-750D/3A, the CXB-750D/4A, and the older CXB-750C.
+Among the companies proffering frequent revisions is Toshiba and over the years we’ve fielded plenty of questions about their CXB family of X-ray tubes.
+Based on these inquiries, we figured it was about time somebody explained the difference between their most recent revisions: the CXB-750D/3A, the CXB-750D/4A, and the older CXB-750C.
 And, if you need to check on compatibility, check here to find out!

 Toshiba CXB 750C vs. 750D Series: Tube Housings